A Little About The Recipe: Paleo Banana Quiche Squares

 Ah!
 But that is not the end of my story, no, no, no!
 You see, our little fungus was and is unstoppable!
 The bananas we eat even now are under serious attack!
 Makes you wonder what bananas we will have in a few more years – maybe none at all.
 A world without bananas would be a strange old world, indeed!

-So, let’s make Banana Quiche Squares while we can!
+So, let’s make Paleo Banana Quiche Squares while we can!

-Let’s start with what this will not be suitable for: Atkins’ Induction and keto diets.
-The carb count is too high per square, and one square alone will not provide enough satiety to give credit to that many carbs.
+Let’s start with what this will not be suitable for: Whole30, Atkins’ Induction and keto diets.
+It contains honey, a whole30 and Atkins’ Induction no-no. The carb count is too high per square, and one square alone will not provide enough satiety to give credit to that many carbs.
 Keep this recipe aside till then, and don’t give in; it will still be here when you reach your goals – you can do it!

 Next up, its Atkins’ Maintenance.
 I was very tempted to take the easy route and put it down as a straight no for the maintenance phase, as I did with the induction phase and keto.
 But, at 14.1g of total carbs, should your personal daily carb amount be quite generous, this might be worthwhile – everyone needs a sweet treat once in a while!

-This recipe is primarily a paleo recipe and therefore perfectly fits the paleo, whole30 guidelines.
+This recipe is primarily a paleo recipe and, therefore, fits the paleo guidelines.
 Serve the banana quiche alongside some Tomato And Cucumber Salad with Mint Cream Dressing and Cajun Marinated Chicken without the sauce.
 The Mint Cream Dressing will cool the cajun spices and give the chicken a creamy taste.
-The Cajun Marinated Chicken is fried on the hob, the banana quiche bakes in the oven, and everything else just needs a spare few inches of kitchen top and a knife.
+The Cajun Marinated Chicken is fried on the hob, the paleo banana quiche bakes in the oven, and everything else just needs a spare few inches of kitchen top and a knife.
 There is no appliance clash in any way.
 As long as the timers are set for the oven and hob, there is little to do to take care of either recipe, leaving you free to wield that knife on the salad and mint dressing.

 And Here It Is: Banana Quiche Squares